vippsas/vipps-solutions/ev-charging/README.md

 The website that the customer lands on should contain payment options, in addition to terms and conditions.
 If the QR code contained an identification of the charging point, the customer doesn't have to type in any identification code to start charging.

+Use the customer's phone number to send them a request for the taxi fare.

 <details>
 <summary>Details</summary>
 <div>